Platform

 As a Buyer, you need to decide what you are comfortable with regarding the home inspection contingency clause.
 I never recommend that a Buyer remove the home inspection contingency clause from their offer.
 That being said, everyone understands that in a multiple offer situation, having a home inspection contingency clause in one's offer can make it more challenging to be the winning bid.

-Home Inspector Consumer Fact Sheet.
+When you make an offer in Massachusetts, you are required to receive the Home Inspector Consumer Fact Sheet.
 Be sure to review this document.
 Your Buyer's Agent ought to be giving you a copy of it when you are making an offer.

 It's important to note that by definition the home inspection contingency clause affords the Buyer the right to exit the transaction.
 The home inspection contingency clause does not by definition afford the Buyer the right to renegotiate the purchase price based on findings.
 For sure, if the inspection uncovers a serious issue previously unknown, the Seller may be open to negotiation.
 However, it is important for a Buyer to remember that the Seller is not obligated to enter into negotiations after the home inspection.
 It's especially true in a hot Seller's market that most Sellers are resistant to renegotiating after the home inspection based on findings.